YOUR LOCAL NEXGEN HEARING TEAM

 The Port Alberni NexGen Hearing Clinic is a full service and full-time hearing aid and hearing health centre.
 We make it our mission to help our clients who might be experiencing tinnitus, muffled hearing or possible hearing loss every day.
 There are many types of hearing loss that can affect a person’s quality of life including sensorineural, conductive or even a mixture of these conditions.
 A hearing test at the Port Alberni NexGen Hearing can determine the nature of your hearing loss.

 Our RHIP will go over the results of your hearing test and recommend a hearing aid that will suit your specific needs.
-All our clients can take advantage of a free hearing test.
+All our clients can take advantage of a free hearing test at our clinic.
 Our full selection of hearing aids come with a 21 day no-money down trial, and a 90 day money back satisfaction guarantee.

 You will always get the best value on your purchase because we will price match any valid competitor quote or advertised price on the same make and model of hearing instrument.
 We are committed to quality customer service.
 That’s why you can expect us to deliver the highest level of professional hearing aid care every time you visit our hearing clinic.
-We take pride in building strong relationships and fostering trust with our clients.
-We encourage family members to take part in their loved one’s journey to better hearing.
 At the Port Alberni NexGen Hearing Clinic, we are delighted to be a part of this fantastic community, and look forward to meeting you!

 CUTTING-EDGE HEARING AIDS